Alistair Taylor: After the Beatles

 Taylor was recruited by Dick James after leaving Apple to work with Elton John, then an emerging artist.
 Taylor promoted the singer's first two albums.
 He moved into record producing for a short time but, along with his wife, Lesley, whom he had married in 1959, he felt it was time for a change.
 In 1973 the couple moved to Darley Dale in Derbyshire and bought a 200-year-old cottage.
 It was their home for the next 30-plus years.

 The couple ran a tea-room in nearby Lea, and Taylor later worked in a factory and in a hotel before his retirement.
 He enjoyed participating in Beatles fan conventions around the world and he regularly appeared on radio both in the UK and the US.

 In the mid-1990s, Taylor created Mellor Beach Leisure Ltd. Taylor served as the "business development director", promoting a new musical act called Smoke.
 The company folded after the band broke up.
 In 1998, he appeared in a documentary that was part of the British TV series Arena, in the episode "The Brian Epstein Story: The Sun Will Shine Tomorrow: Part 1".
-Also appeared in the 2003 documentary Inside John Lennon.
+He also appeared in the 2003 documentary Inside John Lennon.
 Tapes from a 1996 interview were used in a BBC documentary I Was There When the Beatles Played the Cavern in 2011.

 Taylor died in his sleep on 9 June 2004 in Chesterfield, Derbyshire, after a short bronchial illness.
 His wife, Lesley, died of cancer in October 2004.